microsoft/Windows-iotcore-samples/Samples/SPIDisplay/CS/README.md

 # SPI display

-In this sample, we interface a SPI based [OLED display](http://www.adafruit.com/product/938){:target="_blank"} to your Raspberry Pi 2 or 3, MinnowBoard Max, or DragonBoard 410c.
+In this sample, we interface a SPI based [OLED display](http://www.adafruit.com/product/938)to your Raspberry Pi 2 or 3, MinnowBoard Max, or DragonBoard 410c.
 We then create an app that lets us write lines of text to the display.
 Step-by-step instructions are provided, so no background knowledge of SPI is needed.
-However, if you want to learn more, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi){:target="_blank"}.
+However, if you want to learn more, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi).

 This is a headed sample.
 To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here](/Docs/HeadlessMode).